Physical Therapist Joins Fundraiser at for Cystic Fibrosis at Mahopac Lake in Somers, NY

 For example, her nephew lacks a key pancreatic enzyme to break food down into a usable form.
 He takes medication before every meal to help him digest food, she says.

 He also has to take special medication with any cuts and is checked out by a pulmonologist four times a year.
-"He's fine," she says, but as the
+"He's fine," she says, but as thedisease can manifest in more severe forms, those immersing themselves every year make sure not to make much of their moment in the lake.
+"People with Cystic Fibrosis don't get a day off for a cold or rainy day so you just have to fight through it no matter what," she says.

 But the chili reception that Lake Mahopac offered to the several hundred strong jumpers was more than made up afterwards at the Mahopac Golf Course party.
 Everyone ran back to the golf course for food, music and celebrated that their sacrifice has hopefully gotten them closer to a cure, she says.